connet-dev/connet/README.md

 token-file = "path/to/relay/token" # a file that contains the token, one of token or token-file is required

-control-addr = "localhost:19190" # the control server address to connect to, defaults to localhost:19191 control-cas = "path/to/ca/file.pem" # the public certificate root of the control server, no default, required when using self-signed certs
+control-addr = "localhost:19190" # the control server address to connect to, defaults to localhost:19191 control-cas-file = "path/to/ca/file.pem" # the public certificate root of the control server, no default, required when using self-signed certs

 status-addr = "127.0.0.1:19181" # at what address the relay server listens for status connections, disabled unless set store-dir = "path/to/relay-store" # where does this relay persist runtime information, defaults to a /tmp subdirectory